sundews/Sundew.Packaging/README.md

 For this to work, the default push source must be configured in NuGet.config: https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#nugetdefaultsconfig-settings

-For example it would be possible to create additional build configurations within the csproj (Release-Stable, Prerelease), which would set the **SppSourceName** property accordingly.
+For example it would be possible to create additional build configurations within the csproj (Release-Stable, Prerelease), which would set the **SppStageName** property accordingly.

 ### **3.6 Versioning**
 Local source packages are per default versioned as prerelease package and will have a postfix appended to the configured version number: **u&lt;UTC-TIME&gt;-pre**